Beginnings and Endings

 for secrets of the journey,

-show Him planting His apple seed
+find Him planting His apple seed

 that holds the fruit

-of divine knowing
+of divine Knowing

 in our Garden

-His chosen seekers and finders
+His seekers and finders

 of Knowledge.